AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection_DistributedComputing.md

 AnomalyDetector:bindToOutlierFound(function(WatchingPlayer, WatchedPlayer, predictedValue, fullDataVector) -- Runs a function if player's data is an outlier.

-	print(Player.Name .. " has an outlier data!")
+	print(WatchedPlayer.Name .. " has an outlier data!")

 end)